ICodeForCoffee/PythonSandbox/README.md

 ## RollWithAdvantage - Roll With Advantage

-Calcualtes how useful is rolling a D20 with advantage is.
+Calcualtes how useful is rolling a d20 with advantage is.

+## RollWithAdvantage2 - Roll With Advantage Graph

+Graphs the possible outcomes of rolling with advantage.